Bloc/jottly-checkpoints/07-Finishing-HTML.md

 </div>
 ```

-Refresh to see the changes.
+Refresh your browser to see the changes.
 We've completed the basic HTML structure for our landing page!
-Now we can integrate a Skeleton grid layout and style our page.
+Now we can focus on formatting our page with Skeleton's grid layout.

-### Pushing your changes
+### Github

 Push your changes to Github: